QubesOS/qubes-doc/configuration/resize-disk-image.md

 #### Linux

-Qubes will automatically grow the filesystem for you on AppVMs but not HVMs.
+Qubes will automatically grow the filesystem for you on AppVMs but not HVMs (or Template root images on R3.2).
 You will see that there is unallocated free space at the end of your primary disk.
 You can use standard linux tools like `fdisk` and `resize2fs` to make this space available.